odin-lang/odin-lang.org/content/docs/overview.md

 * **@(link_prefix=\<string\>)**

 This attribute can be attached to a `foreign` block to specify a prefix to all names.
-So if functions are prefixed with `ltb_` in the library is you can attach this and not specify that on the procedure on the odin side.
+So if functions are prefixed with `ltb_` in the library is you can attach this and not specify that on the procedure on the Odin side.
 Example:
 ```odin
 @(link_prefix = "ltb_")
 foreign foo {